trexwithoutt/SaaS_genomicsAnnotation/README.md

 ## Key Functions

 - **Log in** (via Globus Auth)

 	Some aspects of the service are avaliable only to registered users.
 Two classes of users will be supported: *Free* and *Premium*.
 	Premium users will have access to additional functionality, beyond that avaliable to Free users

 - **Convert from a Free to a Premium user**

+	Premium users will be required to provide a credit card for payment of the service subscription.
+The GAS will integrate with Stripe (www.stripe.com) for credit card payment processing.
+No real credit cards are required for the project.

 ### Refrences